-Using a project tracking software is essential to manage any project.
+Using a project management dashboard is essential to manage any project.
 It gives you a tool to control the triple constraint of time, cost and scope.
 Managers know when tasks are completed and that they’re not sucking up more than the allocated costs and resources.

 A project tracking software is superior to project tracker templates made with spreadsheets such as Excel or Google sheets for many reasons, but the main one is that software allows project managers to have access to data in real time.

 A project tracker comes with all shapes and sizes.
 To make sure you have an eye on all the crucial functions of your project, make sure the one you choose has these features.